binHarby/AAShell/README.md

 # AAShell
-This is an expermentail shell, stripped down shell that I've put together, meant to simulate BASH.
+This is an expermentail shell- a stripped down shell that I've put together, meant to simulate BASH.